18+ | commercial content | begambleaware.org

 The return of Aymeric Laporte has improved City defensively, but there are signs there to suggest that a counter-attacking plan is the undoing of the Citizens.
 Arsenal dispatched Man City in the FA Cup semi-final with 30% possession in a contest that was largely dominated by Guardiola’s men without really creating enough clear-cut opportunities.

-Arsenal killed Man City’s build-up play whereby Xhaka shadowed the movement of De Bruyne, took advantage of the freedom that Guardiola gave Walker down the right side and soaked up City’s pressure to counter-attack.
+Arsenal killed Man City’s build-up play whereby Xhaka shadowed the movement of De Bruyne, took advantage of the freedom that Guardiola gave Walker down the right side, and soaked up City’s pressure to counter-attack.

 With Real Madrid trailing in the tie, Guardiola could adopt a more cautious approach to protect his defence but this is dangerous given Madrid’s attacking prowess.

-Madrid are a team brimming with confidence, having taken 30 points from a possible 30 to seal the La Liga title.
+Madrid is a team brimming with confidence, having taken 30 points from a possible 30 to seal the La Liga title.
 This habit of winning consistently could be the difference in this contest as Man City are the tournament favourites in the eyes of most bookies.

 Manchester City: Ederson; Walker, Fernandinho, Laporte, João Cancelo; De Bruyne, Rodri, Gündoğan; Mahrez, Jesus, Sterling